Our use of cookies

 • Private rented accommodation*

 *another option to live independently is to rent privately from a landlord, which gives flexibility in location.
-Young person’s Personal Advisor can assist in checking the Local Housing Allowance for the area.
-Care leavers are eligible for the one-bedroom rate until their twenty second birthday, where it will reduce to the Shared Accommodation Rate.
+Young person’s Personal Adviser can assist in checking the Local Housing Allowance for the area.
+Care leavers are eligible for the one-bedroom rate until their twenty-second birthday, where it will reduce to the Shared Accommodation Rate.

 Staffordshire County Council and the Local Housing Authorities believe unsuitable accommodation for its care leavers is: